begmuhommet/low-ops-docs/docs/application/operations/monitoring-and-alerts.md

-## *Monitor Metrics*

-*Monitoring is essential for proactively identifying and addressing system issues, ensuring performance, and maintaining overall reliability with minimal manual intervention.*
+Monitoring is essential for proactively identifying and addressing system issues, ensuring performance, and maintaining overall reliability with minimal manual intervention.

 **To access the `Monitor` tab, follow the steps below:**

-1. Navigate to the Environments tab and choose the environment from the list.
+- Navigate to the Environments tab and choose the environment from the list.

 ![](../../assets/environments_overview.jpg)

-2. Once one of the environments is selected, a new dropdown navigation menu will appear.
+- Once one of the environments is selected, a new dropdown navigation menu will appear.
-3. In the left-side menu, select `Monitor`.
+- In the left-side menu, select `Monitor`.

 ![](../../assets/monitoring.jpg)

-4. Select the period for which to display the metrics: `Today`, `24 hours`, `3 days`, `30 days`.
+- Select the period for which to display the metrics: `Today`, `24 hours`, `3 days`, `30 days`.

  **Microflow metrics - Mendix Microflow Execution Frequency**